shuttlenetwork/proxybrowser/README.md

 [![Run on Replit](https://binbashbanana.github.io/deploy-buttons/buttons/remade/replit.svg)](https://replit.com/github/shuttlenetwork/proxybrowser)

-Running this is really easy!
+This is super easy to run!

-To run on replit:
+How to run on replit:
-  1. Click on the button above to clone the repo.
+1. Click the Run on replit button above
-  2. Click on the green Run button
+2. Click the green run button
-  3. That's it!
+3. Done!

-To run locally:
-  1. Download Git, Node, and NPM
-  2. Run `git clone http://github.com/shuttlenetwork/proxybrowser.git` in Git Bash or command prompt
-  3. Run `cd proxybrowser && npm install` to go into the directory and install all things necessary
-  4. To start it, run `node .` and you're done!

-It is really just that simple!